 Lastly, ask about any accidents the car might have participated in and what issues it may have in the future.
 Also, depending on where you are, seek a national online service that can provide you with the car history by its identification number.
 Each country and many states have sites where you can run through the VIN to determine if a vehicle has been in any accidents or not.

 In the end, ask if you can examine the car.
 If the owner is hesitant to let you expect the car, you may think twice about getting it.
-After all, buying a car without looking at it is like purchasing an academic paper without reading speedy paper reviews first.
+After all, buying a car without looking at it is like purchasing an academic paper without reading lots of speedy paper reviews first.

 Any visible damages